surniaulula/wpsso/readme.txt

 = 14.3.0-dev.1 =

-(2023/01/04) Removed Open Graph meta tags for the main product if defines in the product offers.
+(2023/01/04) Exclude matching Open Graph meta tags for the main product if found in the product offers.

 = 14.2.0 =